Did you know that we find three specific contexts where we find speaking in tongues in the Bible?

 - Being filled with the Holy Spirit,

-- The Holy Spirit falling “upon” a person.
+- The Holy Spirit falls “upon” a person.

 All these references are found in the Bible and all have to do with Holy Spirit empowerment for the ability to become a witness of Jesus Christ.